SchineD/microservice/README.md

 The generated `docker-compose.yml` defines two services, `app` and `api`.
-From the compose file it is not obvious, but when we look into the referenced Dockerfiles, we see that `app` is an NGINX serving the React frontend, and `api` is a Java image running the Spring Boot JAR.
+From the compose file it is not obvious, but when we look into the referenced Dockerfiles, we see that `app` is an NGINX serving the Angular frontend, and `api` is a Java image running the Spring Boot JAR.

 This is already the configuration that we will run in production.